input-output-hk/essential-cardano-content/content/article/cardano-at-consensus-a-look-ahead.md

 This is a learn-as-you go event where participants can learn the basics of Marlowe, Cardano's domain-specific language.
 This track will include challenges and practical exercises.

-The developer event will take place on 13th June at \[venue\].
+The developer event will take place on 13th June.
 If you’d like to attend, you can register [here](https://iogmeetups2022.co.uk/).

 ## Conclusion